grafana/k6-docs/src/data/markdown/translated-guides/en/06 Testing Guides/04 Running large tests.md

 ## Monitoring the load generator

 The previous section described how hardware limits the load your machine can generate.
-Along with understanding conceptually, you also should monitor resources while the test runs&mdash;especially when running tests for the first time.
+Keeping this in mind, you should monitor resources while the test runs&mdash;especially when running tests for the first time.

-The easiest way to monitor the load generator is to open multiple terminals on the machine: one to run k6, and others to monitor the CPU, memory, and network .
+The easiest way to monitor the load generator is to open multiple terminals on the machine: one to run k6, and others to monitor the CPU, memory, and network.
 We recommend the following tools:

 - CPU and memory: [htop](https://en.wikipedia.org/wiki/Htop) or [nmon](https://nmon.sourceforge.net/).